-Developed in 2004, nexus generation biofeedback system with wireless bluetooth base monitoring biofeedback and neuro-feedback system has high precision sensor technology that provides the ability to measure EMG, EEG, EOG and ECG as well as skin temperature, respiration, heart rate and skin conductance.
+Developed in 2004, Nexus generation biofeedback system, with a Wireless Bluetooth based monitoring biofeedback and neuro-feedback system, has high precision sensor technology that provides the ability to measure EMG, EEG, EOG and ECG as well as skin temperature, respiration, heart rate and skin conductance.
+The unit is mobile.

 Sweating Thermal Manikin (Measurement Technology Northwest)

-This customized NEWTON manikin system has 46 independently controlled zones for better experimental control in modeling spatially varying thermal patterns of the human body.
-Twelve additional zones were added to the torso to allow for precise temperature and humidity measurements and to model the spatially varying distribution of temperature among different subjects.
+This customized Newton manikin system has 46 independently controlled zones for better experimental control in modeling spatially varying thermal patterns of the human body.
+Twelve additional zones were added to the torso to allow for precise temperature and humidity measurements and to model the spatially varying distribution of temperature among different subjects, both male and female.
 The manikin enables the researchers to obtain data related to wet/dry heat loss.
 The Newton Manikin is located in the Engineering building.